pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/command-line-tool.md

       --app-dir string            The relative path from the root of repository to the application directory.
       --app-kind string           The kind of application.
 (KUBERNETES|TERRAFORM|LAMBDA|CLOUDRUN) --app-name string           The application name.
-      --cloud-provider string     The cloud provider name.
+      --platform-provider string   The platform provider name.
 One of the registered providers in the piped configuration.
+Previous name of this field is cloud-provider.
       --config-file-name string   The configuration file name. (default "app.pipecd.yaml") --description string        The description of the application.
   -h, --help                      help for add